eliemichel/LearnWebGPU/next/basic-3d-rendering/shader-uniforms/multiple-uniforms.md

 fn fs_main(in: VertexOutput) -> @location(0) vec4f {
 	// We multiply the scene's color with our global uniform (this is one
-	// possible use of the color uniform, among many others). let color = in.color * uMyUniforms.color.rgb;
+	// possible use of the color uniform, among many others). return vec4f(in.color, 1.0) * uMyUniforms.color;

-	// Gamma-correction
-	let linear_color = pow(color, vec3f(2.2));
-	return vec4f(linear_color, 1.0);
 }
 ```

-Of course depending on your use case you will find a name more relevant than "MyUniforms", but let's stick to this for now.
+Of course depending on your use case you will find a name more relevant than "MyUniforms", but let's stick with this for now.

 Buffer
 ------

+### Creation

 On the CPU side, we define the very same struct: